Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-Moreover, as shown in Figure~\ref{fig: manu_global}b, infiltration leads to a significantly larger specific length of TPB than powder technology.
-Besides this, the nickel phase obtained by powder technology is very disconnected such that its constrictivity is equal to zero, while infiltration leads to a (small) positive constrictivity value of the nickel phase, see Figure~\ref{fig: manu_global}c.
-Furthermore, note that the different manufacturing processes also cause differences in the SSA, see Figure~\ref{fig: manu_global}d.
-In particular, the fraction of nickel-\cgo interface and the SSAs of all three phases are smaller when using powder technology instead of infiltration.
-Thus, altogether, infiltration leads to a more desirable 3D morphology of SOFC anodes with regard to chemical reaction surfaces.
-For non-overlapping cutouts of size \SI{1.28}{\micro \meter}, the corresponding probability densities of local geometrical descriptors are shown in the lower row of Figure~\ref{fig: manu_global}.
-Also here, it is clearly visible that infiltration leads to shorter local specific lengths of TPB than powder technology.
-Moreover, the local SSAs of the nickel phase of anodes manufactured by infiltration have a broader and left-shifted distribution, while powder technology leads to a more flatten distribution of local SSAs of the \cgo phase.\\
+As shown in Figure~\ref{fig: manu_global}b, the anode manufactured by means of the infiltration technology has a significantly larger specific length of TPB than the anode manufactured by means of the powder technology.
+However, one should be aware that this difference is not only caused by the manufacturing process.
+The TPB boundary is also influenced by the different phase fractions.
+Besides this, the nickel phase obtained by powder technology is very disconnected such that its constrictivity is equal to zero, while infiltration with a higher nickel amount leads to a (small) positive constrictivity value of the nickel phase, see Figure~\ref{fig: manu_global}c.
+Furthermore, there are differences in the SSA between the two samples, see Figure~\ref{fig: manu_global}d.
+In particular, the fraction of the nickel-\cgo interface and the SSAs of all three phases are smaller for the anode manufactured with the powder technology than for the anode manufactured with the infiltration technology.
+It should be particularly emphasized that the powder technology does not yield a larger GDC surface area despite the higher GDC amount.
+This indicates that the infiltration technology results in a finer GDC structure.
+The same applies for the pore space.
+This leads also to a higher GDC-pore interface for the sample manufactured by means of infiltration technology.
+Altogether, more active reaction sites and a more desirable 3D morphology is achieved by the infiltration technology.
+For non-overlapping cutouts of size \SI{2.5}{\micro \meter}, the corresponding probability densities of local geometrical descriptors are shown in the lower row of Figure~\ref{fig: manu_global}.
+Here, too, it is clearly visible that the anode with the higher nickel fraction and manufactured with infiltration technology, has a longer local specific length of TPB than the anode with lower nickel fraction and manufactured with powder technology.
+In addition, the local SSAs of all three phases of the infiltration-manufactured anodes have a wider and more right-shifted distribution than the anode manufactured with powder technology, indicating larger local surfaces in the infiltration-manufactured anode.
+Thus, the anode manufactured with infiltration technology possesses more active reaction sites. \\